How to use GUSTAR and similar verbs

 The verb GUSTAR (to like) is very common but it can be very tricky to use.
-In this tutorial we are going to learn how to cope with the tricky verb GUSTAR (to like) and other "back to front" verbs.
+In this tutorial we will learn how to cope with the tricky verb GUSTAR (to like) and other "back-to-front" verbs.

 |Gustar is one of the "back to front" verbs in Spanish.
 It means "to like" but unless you use it correctly you might say something totally different from what you mean.
 I'll explain.
 Look at these sentences:|

-If you get confused with the verb "gustar" it is better to consider that it means
+They are usually verbs that express an emotional response to something.
+If you get confused with the verb "GUSTAR" it is better to consider that it means "to be pleasing to"